Solar Thin Films, Inc Announces Agreement-In-Principle to Build Solar Fields

 President & CEO

-KEYWORDS: Uganda United States North America New York Africa
+KEYWORDS: United States North America New York West Virginia

-The article Solar Thin Films, Inc Announces Agreement-In-Principle for $10 million Project in Uganda originally appeared on Fool.com.
+The article Solar Thin Films, Inc Announces Agreement-In-Principle to Build Solar Fields originally appeared on Fool.com.

 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.